kushlalwani/CWCPredictions/README.md

 Attempting to predict the matches of the 2025 FIFA Club World Cup

 ## Sources
-Used this source to obtain team rankings and league rankings: https://globalfootballrankings.com
+Used this source to obtain team rankings and league rankings, tables are manually typed: https://globalfootballrankings.com

 Source for the league training data: https://www.kaggle.com/datasets/adamgbor/club-football-match-data-2000-2025?resource=download